t9tio/t9t.io/.github/ISSUE_TEMPLATE/submit-a-startup-idea.md

 ---

-> This checklist is borrowed from [startup idea checklist by defmacro](https://www.defmacro.org/2019/03/26/startup-checklist.html).
+> This checklist is borrowed from [startup idea checklist](https://www.defmacro.org/2019/03/26/startup-checklist.html) by @coffeemug.
 To submit a new startup idea, please at least fill in the first 5 questions.

 ## Product